Huegoxaga/notes/algorithm/practice.md

 - Input: A sorted array `nums`
 - Output:
-  - Remove all duplcated element in `nums` in-place by keeping the result in the first part of the array
+  - Remove all duplicated elements in `nums` in-place by keeping the result in the first part of the array
   - Return number of unique elements that should be kept
 - Assumption:
   - `nums` is sorted in non-decreasing order
   - The remaining of the `nums` beyond the number of unique elements is not important
   - The input array cannot be empty
 - Solution:
-  - One pass for loop from index 0:
+  - One pass for loop with one pointer from index 0:
   ```py
   class Solution:
     def removeDuplicates(self, nums: List[int]) -> int: